CoCoNut-UvA/coconut/docs/source/calculator.rst

 You can uncomment the operatorToString function now, since we defined the enum.

-The print traversal first traverses its left child, then prints the operator as a string, lastly it traverses the right child.
+The print traversal first traverses its left child, then prints the operator as a string, and finally traverses the right child.
 This results in our REPL printing the original expression.

-*CoCoNut* also defines TRAV<child> function to traverse children in an easier manner.
+*CoCoNut* also defines TRAV<child> functions to traverse children in an easier manner.
 Therefore, the example of printing in the binop can be adapted to the following:

 .. code-block:: text